omar-elmaria/python_scrapy_airflow_pipeline/README.md

 # python_scrapy_airflow_pipeline
-This repo contains a full-fledged Python-based script that scrapes a JavaScript-rendered website (homzmart.com/en), cleans the data, and pushes the results to a cloud-based database.
-The workflow is orchestrated on Airflow to run automatically
+This repo contains a full-fledged Python-based script that scrapes a JavaScript-rendered website ```homzmart.com/en```, cleans the data, and pushes the results to a cloud-based database.
+The workflow is orchestrated on Airflow to run automatically without any human intervention

 # 1. Objective of the Project
-The goal of the project was to scrape an E-commerce website that sells furniture online (homzmart.com/en) to get insights about the company's **product assortment** and **pricing**.
+The goal of the project was to scrape an E-commerce website that sells furniture online ```homzmart.com/en``` to get insights about the company's **product assortment** and **pricing**.
 The aim was to create a table containing all kinds of information about the products on the website including:
 - **Product name** + **Product Display Page** (PDP) URL
 - **Category name** of the product + **Category URL**
 - **Sub-category name** of the product + **Sub-category URL**